xuqi2024/openflexure-microscope/docs/prepare_stand.md

 * Unscrew and remove the screw.
 The nut should stay mounted.
 * Repeat for the other three mounting lugs

+## Embed mounting nuts illumination platform {pagestep}

+* Repeat the steps used above to add three [M3 nuts][M3 nut]{qty:3, cat:mech} into the platform above the z-axis of the main body.

 The [prepared microscope stand]{output, qty:1} is now ready for assembly.